 Yellowfin tuna is the main species and probably the largest in Costa Rica.
-These 100-300 pound fish will test your back your leg it’s all.
+These 100-300 pound fish will test your back, leg, and all.
 You find the porpoises, and you’ve usually found the tuna.
 The giant tuna swim with them and feed on the same baitfish.
-Also as smaller tuna schools up for bait do Marlin and sails so hang on.
+Also, as smaller tuna schools up for bait, do Marlin and sails, so hang on.

 Dorado – Mahi Mahi

-DOLPHIN and MAHI-MAHI are all the same fish and here all year round with November, December, and January, being the best although we will see our biggest in June / July.
+DOLPHIN and MAHI-MAHI are all the same fish and are here all year round, with November, December, and January being the best, although we will see our biggest in June / July.

 OFFSHORE FISHING LOCATIONS IN COSTA RICA

 Dry Season (December-April)

 The dry season means clear skies and calm water.
 Billfish, usually from December, begin to enter the mid-Pacific region.
-The numbers began to increase between January and April.
+The numbers started to increase between January and April.
 Many tournaments are launched.

 The frenzy is created among the Anger to demonstrate competitive skills.
-In this place, the lucky ones can catch at least ten fish a day.
+The lucky ones can catch at least ten fish in this place daily.
 Famous blue marlin, black marlin, and yellowfin tuner will most likely arrive starting January to March.
 During this time, shellfish, snapper, chicken, and duration and arrival occur.
 During this time, people from America, Canada, and Europe come to this place for fishing during the winter.

 Raining Season (May-November)

 Rainfall in this place is mainly limited to noon and evening.
 Creates an opportunity for angling in the morning.
 In May, June, July, and November, the mash only a few hours of rain in the afternoon.
 It receives the most rainfall in October.
 In the wet season, many fish can go elsewhere in search of oxygen-rich water.
 Fields are exposed to tuna fishing.
 Tuna weigh 10-20 pounds, and game fish tuna is available for up to 200-300 pounds.
 If you are relatively less likely to get close to Billfish during the wet season, forget that when you snatch a rooster or a snapper.
 You can get up to 10 Dorados anywhere.

 Legal Aspects of Costa Rica